 This page is here to give you more information on how to learn Mindfulness in London and Herts.

 Mindfulness is based on ancient meditation principles of paying attention in a particular way, on purpose, in the present moment, and non-judgmentally.

 Although Mindfulness draws heavily on Buddhist traditions, it requires no particular belief system, and is entirely secular in its approach.

-We tend to spend much of our time ‘in our heads’ with our thoughts.
-We ascribe great meaning to these thoughts, and by accepting these thoughts as ‘truth’ or ‘fact’, we allow them to create the negative emotions that trouble us.
-Mindfulness helps us to separate ourselves from negative thoughts and focus on the present moment.
+We tend to spend an huge amount of our time ‘in our heads’ with our thoughts.
+We ascribe great meaning to these thoughts; and by unquestioningly accepting these thoughts as ‘truth’ or ‘fact’, we allow them to prompt the negative emotions that can lead to anxiety and depression.

 Call me FREE now on my direct line: 0800 246 1838 or just use the contact form on this page.
 An initial consultation is always provided without charge and can often be arranged at short notice.